Author: Bury, Charlotte Susan Maria

 BURY, Charlotte Susan Maria formerly Campbell (1775-1861: ODNB)

 Novelist, diarist, and poet.
-She was born at London, youngest daughter of John Campbell, the 5th Duke of Argyll and Elizabeth (Gunning) Campbell.
-Much admired for her beauty and lack of pretension, she spent time in Edinburgh as a young woman and was part of a literary circle that included Walter Scott.
-In 1796 Lady Charlotte married a cousin, Colonel John Campbell; by the time of his death in 1809, the couple had nine children.
+She was born on 28 Jan.
+1775 at London, youngest daughter of John Campbell, the 5th Duke of Argyll and Elizabeth (Gunning) Campbell.
+Much admired for her beauty and lack of pretension, she spent time in Edinburgh as a young woman and was part of a literary circle that included Walter Scott and Susan Ferrier, the novelist.
+In 1796 Lady Charlotte married a cousin, Colonel John Campbell; by the time of his death in 1809, the couple had nine children although only two of them survived their mother.
 From 1810-15, she was lady-in-waiting to Caroline, Princess of Wales and wife of the future George IV.
 She began writing fiction in 1812; although not critical successes, her novels were very popular in her lifetime.
 She married the Rev. Edward John Bury in 1818; they had two daughters.
 She is now best known for the anonymously published Diary Illustrative of the Times of George IV (1838).
-She died at London.
+She died at London on 31 Mar.
+1861.
 (ODNB 5 June 2018) SR

 Other Names: